francescoCLAL/hello-world/README.md

 # hello-world
-A test repo just to start
+This is a test repo just to start to understand how GitHub works.